When to keep your child home from school

 Pink eye (conjunctivitis):

 Cold symptoms such as frequent cough or greenish nasal drainage should keep kids home from school.
 A serious cough could be a sign of contagious conditions like whooping cough, viral bronchitis, or croup.
 It can also be a sign of asthma or allergies.
-Please consult your doctor if the cough is productive (has phlegm) or is associated with fever or trouble breathing.
+Please consult your PCP if the cough is productive (has phlegm) or is associated with fever or trouble breathing.

 Mild cold or respiratory symptoms

-These are no reason to keep children at home so long as their nasal drainage is clear and their cough is mild.
+There is no reason to keep children at home so long as their nasal drainage is clear and their cough is mild.
 Cough alone may not prevent your child from attending school unless it is interfering with a child’s sleep or ability to participate in school activities.
 Encourage fluids, plenty of rest, and treat the symptoms as needed to keep your child comfortable.